Middleton Public Library

 Welcome to our new ongoing series of virtual author talks in partnership with the Library Speakers Consortium!
 Each month, enjoy talks and interactive Q&A sessions with bestselling-authors streamed live.
 Recordings will be available for viewing after live events.

-Click on the link below to register and receive your unique link to join the discussion:
+Click on the link below to register, submit your questions for the author, and receive your unique link to join the discussion:

 About the Author